This article is more than 1 year old.

 Contact: 01271 379744 | Facebook

 This lovely independent cafe is located in Eggesford station yard, right next to the station, which is halfway along the journey between Exeter and Barnstaple.
-Get a table in the stylish interior or sit outside with a close-up view of the railway.
+Get a table in the stylish interior or sit undercover in the outside area with a close-up view of the railway.

 Enjoy a coffee and homemade cake, or tuck into freshly cooked, locally sourced food including full English breakfast, smoked salmon (pictured at top of this post), poached eggs and more.
-Phone to book a table or drop in on the day.
+Eggesford Crossing Cafe don’t take bookings for breakfast, simply drop in on the day.
 Combine your visit with a great countryside walk right from the station.

 Part of the fantastic Turning Tides project, the Tea Rooms is staffed by people with and without learning disability and autism labels, by people heading into Supported Employment and by volunteers.

-Serving up delicious locally sourced and handmade food, the Tea Rooms is currently operating a reduced menu and seating is limited to its outside seating area (capacity of six).
+Serving up delicious locally sourced and handmade food, the Tea Rooms is currently operating a reduced menu with indoor and outdoor seating.
 Takeaway is also available.
 Customers are encouraged to wear facemasks when sat outside or waiting (when not eating and drinking).
 You can buy lovingly created masks made by the project at the Tea Rooms.

 All of these station cafes are on the scenic Tarka Line between Exeter and Barnstaple.
 Trains run regularly seven days a week and depart hourly (Monday-Saturday, less frequent on Sundays).